typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 the user is expected to provide an `IO[Unit]` that captures the required cancellation logic.

-N.B. cancellation is the ability to interrupt an `IO` task before completion, possibly releasing any acquired resources, useful in race conditions to prevent leaks.
+Important: cancellation is the ability to interrupt an `IO` task before completion, possibly releasing any acquired resources, useful in race conditions to prevent leaks.